 Sneezing is a reflex we often take for granted, yet it's a complex and vital part of our body's defense mechanism.
 But what does it mean when sneezes come in waves, specifically five in a row?
-Is it just an overzealous reaction to an irritant, or could there be more to it?
-This article delves into the potential causes of repeated sneezing, explores the various cultural beliefs surrounding it, and offers practical advice on managing those inconvenient sneezing fits.
-From allergies and infections to sensory triggers and old superstitions, we'll cover all the angles to give you a comprehensive understanding of why you might find yourself reaching for a tissue more than once.
+Day to day, is it just an overzealous reaction to an irritant, or could there be more to it?
+This article walks through the potential causes of repeated sneezing, explores the various cultural beliefs surrounding it, and offers practical advice on managing those inconvenient sneezing fits.
+From allergies and infections to sensory triggers and old superstitions, we'll cover all the angles to give you a comprehensive understanding of why you might find yourself reaching for a tissue more than once Turns out it matters..

 Main Subheading